- Research article

 Electronic supplementary material

-Additional file 1: Supplementary figure 1: gon-2(RNAi) on gtl-1(ok375) worms increases variability in the defecation cycle.
+Additional file 1: Supplementary figures and legends, pdf, contains: Supplementary figure 1: gon-2(RNAi) on gtl-1(ok375) worms increases variability in the defecation cycle.
 Supplementary figure 2: gtl-1 is expressed in the intestine whilst gtl-2 is expressed in the pharynx and excretory cell.
 (PDF 132 KB)

 Authors’ original submitted files for images